AaronBenDaniel/Guide_For_Downloading_From_Wattpad/content/posts/windows.md

 ### wpdl-py-cross (Python):

-This method involves running [ZhiFenBL](https://github.com/ZhiFenBL)'s `wpdl-py-cross` using a python virtual environment.
+This method involves running [ZhiFenBL](https://github.com/ZhiFenBL)'s {{< linknewtab "https://github.com/ZhiFenBL/wpdl-py-cross" "wpdl-py-cross" >}} using a python virtual environment.

 *This guide is incomplete.*

 ### Wattad_Downloader:

-This method involves running [AaronBenDaniel](https://github.com/AaronBenDaniel)'s `Wattpad_Downloader` using a python virtual environment.
+This method involves running [AaronBenDaniel](https://github.com/AaronBenDaniel)'s {{< linknewtab "https://github.com/AaronBenDaniel/Wattpad_Downloader" "Wattpad_Downloader" >}} using a python virtual environment.

 *This guide is incomplete.*

 ### Google Colab:

-This method involves hosting an instance of [TheOnlyWayUp](https://github.com/TheOnlyWayUp)'s `WattpadDownloader` on a Google Colab virtual machine.
+This method involves hosting an instance of [TheOnlyWayUp](https://github.com/TheOnlyWayUp)'s {{< linknewtab "https://github.com/TheOnlyWayUp/WattpadDownloader" "WattpadDownloader" >}} on a Google Colab virtual machine.

 *Note: This method requires a Google Account.
 If your account is part of a managed organization (work, school, etc) your account may not be able to use Google Colab.*